logologo

 What is our goal?

-The goal of EpiDOSE is to test how effective a lower total dose of epinephrine is compared to the current standard on survival in adults who experience an out-of-hospital cardiac arrest.
-The current usual dose (or standard dose) that most patients receive is 1mg of epinephrine every 3 to 5 minutes until return of spontaneous circulation or termination of resuscitation (unlimited total).
-The lower dose used in this study is up to 2mg total.
-Currently, the optimal total dose of epinephrine during an out-of-hospital cardiac arrest is unknown.
+The goal of EpiDOSE is to improve patient outcomes after cardiac arrest.
+We will test how effective a lower dose of epinephrine is compared to a standard dose of epinephrine on survival to hospital discharge in adults who experience an out-of-hospital cardiac arrest.
+The current usual dose (or standard dose) that most patients receive is 1mg of epinephrine every 3 to 5 minutes until return of spontaneous circulation or termination of resuscitation, which, on average is up to 6mg total.
+The lower dose used in the study is up to 2mg total.
+Currently, the best total dose of epinephrine during an out-of-hospital cardiac arrest is unknown.

 When will this study start?

-Study enrollment will begin in 2022 and last for approximately 5 years.
+Study enrollment will begin in Fall 2021 and last for approximately 5 years.

 Why are we doing this study?

-The best total dose of epinephrine during an out-of-hospital cardiac arrest is unknown.
-Research has suggested that the standard total dose of epinephrine may be too high and that a lower dose strategy may be beneficial for long-term survival.
+The optimal dose of epinephrine during an out-of-hospital cardiac arrest is not known.
+Previous research has suggested that the standard total dose of epinephrine may be too high and that a lower total dosage may be more beneficial for long-term survival.
+A randomized controlled trial is needed to determine if a lower total dosage is indeed more beneficial for adults who experience an out-of-hospital cardiac arrest.

 Where are we located?

-Emergency medical services in British Columbia and Ontario, including Peel, Halton, Toronto, and Ottawa.
+Emergency medical services in British Columbia, Saskatchewan and Ontario, including Peel, Halton, Toronto, and Ottawa.

 EpiDOSE at St. Michael’s Hospital